kryptohaker/PyCavator/README.md

 # PyCavator

-PyCavator is a Python-based tool that can be used to send and receive data using ICMP/HTTPS packets.
-The tool can be used for authorized red teaming and penetration testing activities or educational purposes.
-It provides a sender mode to exfiltrate data from a file and a listener mode to receive incoming data and save it in chunks or to a single file.
+PyCavator is a versatile Python-based tool designed for authorized red teaming, penetration testing activities, and educational purposes.
+It provides a simple and efficient way to send and receive data through various network protocols.
+The tool features a sender mode for data exfiltration and a listener mode for receiving incoming data, which can be saved in chunks or as a single file.
+With its flexibility and ease of use, PyCavator streamlines secure data transfer during cybersecurity assessments.
-The tool also includes a merge mode to merge output files with part numbers in the specified range.
-With PyCavator, users can easily exfiltrate or receive data using ICMP/HTTPS packets in a secure and efficient manner.

 - [PyCavator](#pycavator)
   * [Installation](#installation)